 If you want to make changes that require features of the Word desktop application, click Open in Word and continue editing.
 For example, you might want to add a table of contents or a bibliography whose entries update automatically.

-In the Word desktop application, be careful not to introduce content or functionality to the document that will prevent other authors’ ability to edit the document in Word Online.
-For example, don’t use permissions features such as editing restrictions or marking the document as final.
+In the Word desktop application, be careful not to introduce content or functionality to the document that will prevent other authors from editing the document in Word Online.
+For example, don’t use permission features such as editing restrictions or marking the document as final.
 If you want to restrict access to the document, use the permission features where the document is stored (OneDrive, Office 365, or SharePoint).